A London Borough’s Vision of Urban Restoration

 SUGi partnered with the Borough of Barking and Dagenham to build the largest Miyawaki Forest in the UK - designated as a national priority for urban regeneration.

-An ambitious coalition of civic and community leaders have come together to support the creation of a Forest of Thanks - a forest for all the front liners and regular citizens who fought COVID-19.
+An ambitious coalition of civic and community leaders came together to support the creation of a Forest of Thanks - a forest for all the front liners and regular citizens who fought COVID-19.

 This visible affirmation and enduring legacy was planted in Parsloes Park, Dagenham in the fall of 2020.